DerekYu177/static-site-test/README.md

 Site requirements:

-*Who is the site meant for?*
+### Who is the site meant for?

-3. people interested in the club
+1. people interested in the club
-1. club members (exec/normal)
+2. club members (exec/normal)
-2. interested professionals
+3. interested professionals

-*What do they want to see?*
+### What do they want to see?

-  1. A polished site which speaks to NOB and the individual
+  1. A polished site which speaks to NOBE and the individual
   2. Easy access to events or calendar with all of the upcoming events
   3. A list of the biggest accomplishments / statistics
   4. Easy access to contact details should they want to sponsor
   5. A professional reference page for the exec members

-The site should have:
+#### The site should have:
   1. a simple and clean layout for the landing page
   2. A contact page
   3. An about me page